ThomasByr/point-cloud-visualizer/README.md

 >
 > Please note we do not officially support Windows or MacOS, but we do provide some instructions for those who want to use it on these platforms.

-You do not explicitly need a conda environment for the bot to run.
+You do not explicitly need a conda environment for the app to run.
 But it is always recommended nontheless, especially because the next LTS of Ubuntu won't let users pip-install anything without a virtual environment.
-At the time of writing, this app requires `python >= 3.10` to run.
+At the time of writing, this app requires `python >= 3.8` to run.
+Note that because of open3d, we do not support python 3.11 yet.
+Furthermore, support has been removed for python 3.6 and 3.7.

 ```bash
 # Clone the repository